Holidays Calendar for October 14, 2016

 14 October Democracy Day is an official memorial day in Thailand.
 It was established in 2003 to commemorate the 40th anniversary of the 1973 popular uprising, which ended Thanom Kittikachorn’s military dictatorship and altered the country’s political system, reverting it back to democracy.

-Even if you try to avoid eating too much sugar, you can make an exception and indulge yourself on October 14 when the National Dessert Day is celebrated.
-This food holiday is the perfect excuse to eat a piece of cake, a sundae, a cupcake, or any other type of dessert you like.
+Even if you try to avoid eating too much sugar, you can make an exception and indulge on October 14 when National Dessert Day is celebrated.
+This food holiday is the perfect excuse to have a piece of cake, a sundae, a cupcake, or any other type of dessert you like.

 World Egg Day is observed in many countries around the world on the second Friday in October.
 This holiday is dedicated to eggs and praises their ability to feed all people around the world.